Jackson Grandparents’ Rights Attorney

 Divorce is difficult on everyone involved, but it can be especially frustrating for grandparents who want to remain involved in the lives of their grandchildren.
 While typical divorce procedures are in place to determine whether parents should share custody of their children and how the court should award visitation, this common divorce scheme does not pay a lot of attention to the particular needs of grandparents.

-At the law office of Derek L. Hall, PLLC, we know that each case involving grandparents’ rights is unique, and we are committing to developing an individualized case plan for you to help ensure the best possible outcome.
+At the law office of Derek L. Hall, PC we know that each case involving grandparents’ rights is unique, and we are committing to developing an individualized case plan for you to help ensure the best possible outcome.
 When you work with our firm, you will have direct contact with your Jackson grandparents’ rights attorney and our staff.
 It is important to have experienced Jackson grandparents’ rights attorneys on your side and to get started on your case as soon as possible.

 Jackson Law and Grandparents’ Rights